BryanWilhite/dotnet-core/dotnet-web-mvc-validation/README.md

 What remains is the application of the attributes used for “unobtrusive” validation.
 My work here will show that it can be done auto-magically by Microsoft “helpers” or declared in markup manually by hand (see “three approaches to validation with jQuery AJAX” below).

-### there is no `System.Web.Mvc.Ajax` in the world of .NET Core

-The `System.Web.Mvc.Ajax` namespace contained helpers like `AjaxExtensions.BeginForm` [📖 [docs](https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.ajax.ajaxextensions.beginform?view=aspnet-mvc-5.2)] which might be carried around in the `MicrosoftMvcAjax.Mvc5` [NuGet package](https://www.nuget.org/packages/MicrosoftMvcAjax.Mvc5/).
-I assume this work is not continued and not intended for the world of .NET Core because of the dependency on jQuery libraries—and jQuery itself has been regarded as a legacy technology for over a decade.
-A relatively recent article on this subject is “[ASP.NET MVC 5 - Razor AJAX Form Control](https://www.c-sharpcorner.com/article/asp-net-mvc5-razor-ajax-form-control/).”

 ## three approaches to validation with jQuery AJAX

 I have here three approaches to validation with jQuery AJAX: